VictorBrouwer/ai-eng-challenge/README.md

 -   **🏗️ Framework & Structure**: You are free to use `LangGraph` or a similar framework.
 While a Jupyter Notebook is an acceptable format, remember that the overall structure and design of your solution will be a key part of the evaluation.
 -   **🧠 LLM Choice**: You can use any LLM you prefer.
 Just remember to remove your API keys before submitting!
 -   **⚙️ Core Logic**: The system must verify a customer by matching at least **two out of three** details (`name`, `phone`, `iban`) before asking their secret question.
+-   **🚀 API Endpoint**: To simulate a real-world application, expose your solution via a `FastAPI` endpoint.

 <br>